Spread Footing Size Calculator

 B = โˆš(5 / 1) โ‰ˆ 2.24 m and L = 1 ร— 2.24 โ‰ˆ 2.24 m

-How to Read the Result
+How to Read the Spread Footing Result

 The reported area is the minimum plan area implied by the entered load and allowable bearing pressure under the calculator's assumptions.
 The width and length are the corresponding plan dimensions for the selected ratio.
 In real design work, engineers often round these values up to practical construction dimensions rather than down.
 For example, a computed width of 2.24 m may be adopted as 2.30 m or 2.40 m depending on project standards, formwork preferences, and reinforcement layout.

-Limitations and Assumptions
+Limitations and Assumptions for Spread Footing Sizing

-This calculator is intentionally limited to preliminary spread footing sizing.
+This spread footing calculator is intentionally limited to preliminary isolated footing sizing.
 It does not check punching shear, one-way shear, bending strength, reinforcement requirements, footing thickness, settlement, sliding, uplift, frost depth, seismic effects, or groundwater influence.
 It also assumes the load is applied concentrically and that the soil pressure can be treated as uniform for the purpose of area sizing.
 Where moments or eccentricity are significant, the actual pressure distribution may be nonuniform and a more detailed analysis is required.

 Another important limitation is that footing size alone does not guarantee acceptable performance.
 Settlement can govern even when bearing pressure appears acceptable, especially in compressible soils.
 Nearby excavations, variable fill, seasonal moisture changes, expansive clays, and high groundwater can all affect foundation behavior.
-For that reason, the calculator is best used as a conceptual design aid or educational tool, with final dimensions confirmed through proper geotechnical and structural design procedures.
+For that reason, the calculator works best as a conceptual design aid or educational tool, with final dimensions confirmed through proper geotechnical and structural design procedures.